paski85/Traffic-Sign-Classifier-Project/README.md

 After additional training and more accuracy the network is able to get good prediction for all the images.
 More challenging images (noise/distortion) would not be predicted so accurately, unless these types of transformations would be part of the training dataset.

-The reason for "perfect" detection is that these images are much less challenging than some of the training dataset, which includes more slanted images or occluded images.
+The reason for "perfect" detection is that these images are much less challenging than some from the training dataset, which includes more slanted images, very dark or occluded images.

 ### 8. Top 5 Hits per Google test images.
 * Truth for image 0: 0.
 Top 5 predictions: [ 0  4  1  8 13]